S4F4Y4T/AJAX-Blog/README.md

 ### Built With

-This platform build with php MVC Framework and api.
+This platform built with php MVC Framework and api.
 Html,css and js for frontend and api implementation

 * [![php][php]][php-url]
 * ![api][api]